Belgiets/kerr/README.md

   CustomLog ${APACHE_LOG_DIR}/access.log combined
 </VirtualHost>

-3. For email sending(i used gmail smtp and it works) you must to config $config['mail'] array in /inc/scripts.php 'mail' => [
+3. For email sending(i used gmail smtp and it works) you must to config $config['mail'] array in /inc/scripts.php Dont't forget to setup 'admin_email', which gets emails from a form

+'mail' => [
     'host'          => 'smtp.gmail.com',
     'user'          => '',